manifest_version field

 Each named notebook supports the following name value pairs:

-• main_file (string, required) the name of the interactive Python notebook (.ipynb) file.
+main_file (string, required) the path to the interactive Python notebook (.ipynb) file, relative to the root of the package version.

 application_context example